biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 Total execution time: 498.854 seconds
 ```

-### Executing PVDP with default parameters using a single dataset
+### Executing PVDP with default parameters using paired-end data
 For paired-end data, just add the mate dataset set using the parameter -seq2 as shown in the example below:

 ```markdown